-This is a more supportive fit compared to the popular epic react Flyknit.
-The tongue of the shoe is also a Flyknit weave that has a bit of stretch to it and help maintains that sock light feel.
+This is a more supportive fit compared to the popular Epic React Flyknit.
+The tongue of the shoe is also a Flyknit weave that has a bit of stretch to it and helps maintain that sock light feel.

 It has that same light feel and it’s probably the best upgrade to the shoe from last year’s model.
 That thing was a heat machine so we are glad that Nike fixed it.